lynzrand/akali/readme.md

 ## License

 **Akali is released under MIT license**, which means you could use it for commercial projects.
-Though, we recommend you to open-source your own fork of Akali for a better environment.
+Though, we recommend you to open-source your own fork of Akali for a better community environment.

 ---

 2018 © Rynco Li / WFCRS.

 p.s.
-Akali is preferably pronounced `/'aka﹑lai/`, with the "i" pronouncing `/ai/` like that in the word "alkali" (which is also where this name came from).
+The name of the project, Akali, came from "alkali".
+Therefore, it is preferably pronounced `/'aka﹑lai/`_(aka-lai)_, with the "i" pronouncing `/ai/` like that in "alkali".